Rod Blagojevich: State spending

-Blagojevich proposed a budget for 2008 with a 5% increase from the year before.
-Budget reductions of some programs caused Blagojevich to attempt to close 11 state parks and 13 state historic sites, with his spokesman saying Blagojevich had never visited any of them.
+Blagojevich's proposed fiscal year 2009 operating budget totaled $49.7 billion, about 1.3 percent above the amount originally proposed for fiscal year 2008.
+Budget reductions in 2008 led the administration to announce the closure of 11 state parks and 13 state historic sites and layoffs at the agencies that operated them.
+Blagojevich also acknowledged that he had never visited any of the affected parks or historic sites.
 To plug state budget holes, Blagojevich at one point proposed selling the James R. Thompson Center or mortgaging it.
 Blagojevich was also criticized for his handling of the 2007 state budget.
 In particular, critics cited his unprecedented use of line-item and reduction vetoes to remove his political opponents' "member initiatives" from the budget bill.
+A later NPR Illinois retrospective described the fiscal deterioration during his six years in office as a problem he did not create but also did not prevent.